backend-development/backend-development-textbook/source/rails_view_and_controller.md

 ### Views with ERB

-When it comes to templating systems there are two competing schools of thought: on the one side there are minimal templating systems that only offer the inclusion of variable values and maybe iteration.
+When it comes to templating systems there are two competing schools of thought: on the one side there are minimal "logic-less" templating systems that only offer the inclusion of variable values and maybe iteration.
 On the other hand are full programming languages embedded in HTML.

-ERB is an example of the latter: the full power of ruby is available inside the template:
+ERB is an example of the latter: the full power of Ruby is available inside the template:

 * Instance Variables of the controller are available in the view